 · Policy is developed to support sustainable change and strategic focus.

-· Health and well-being in community is improved.
+· Health and well-being in the community are improved.

 CRC is the parent company to the above listed second-tier organization.
-We provide business/financial/technical support to numerous not-for-profit agencies and small charitable entities within our community by providing staffing, financial management, 501(c) 3 umbrella for the procurement of donations and long-term strategic planning.
-Without the presence of CRC providing the above services, these agencies/entities may not have not been created, let alone be provided a platform for growth to provide much needed services in our community.
+We provide business/financial/technical support to numerous not-for-profit agencies and small charitable entities within our community by providing staffing, financial management, 501(c) 3 umbrella for the procurement of donations, and long-term strategic planning.
+Without the presence of CRC providing the above services, these agencies/entities may have not been created, let alone be provided a platform for growth to provide much-needed services in our community.